CWE-121 Detail

 Notes

 Stack-based buffer overflows can instantiate in return address overwrites, stack pointer overwrites or frame pointer overwrites.
-They can also be considered function pointer overwrites, array indexer overwrites or write-what-where condition, etc.
+They can also be considered function pointer overwrites, array index overwrites or write-what-where condition, etc.

 References